EDT623 Web-based Instruction

 Lead Faculty: Dr. Everett George Beckwith

 An overview of key concepts and principles that drive the design of effective web-based instruction, including evaluation, instructional approaches, learning sequences, interactive learning, assessment, collaboration, learner motivation, technical requirements, and supplemental learning options.
-Handson
+Hands on experience with design/editing systems including HTML and DHTML utilizing Dreamweaver.

 - Understand the historical context and the business/educational needs that drive web based instruction efforts.